-The subject property contains 40,147 square feet of net land area.
+The subject property contains 60,075 square feet of land area.
 The property is zoned primarily for multi-family residential development or mixed use development consisting in the large majority of multi-family residential gross floor area.

 The appraisal assignment requires that we analyze the market value of the subject property first as an entitled site with approvals to construct a new project at the maximum allowed intensity under base level zoning parameters.
-On that basis, the property could support a new development with a density of 30 dwelling units per acre, 36,132 square feet of residential gross floor area, and 6,022 square feet of non-residential gross floor area, for a total gross floor area of 42,154 square feet.
+On that basis, the property could support a new development with a density of 30 dwelling units per acre, 54,068 square feet of residential gross floor area, and 9,011 square feet of non-residential gross floor area, for a total gross floor area of 63,079 square feet.

 The assignment also requires that we analyze the market value of the property as an entitled site with approvals to construct a new project in accordance with the submitted development proposal.
-On that basis, the property would be developed at a density of 113.9 dwelling units per acre and 95,371 square feet of gross floor area, nearly all of which would be residential floor area.
+On that basis, the property would be developed at a density of 114.6 dwelling units per acre and 169,727.6 square feet of gross floor area, of which 91.16% would be residential floor area and the remainder would be commercial space according to the building plans.

 Multi-family residential sites normally are analyzed using at least one of three metrics, namely the price per square foot of land area, the price per square foot of allowed floor area, and/or the price per unit.
-Mixed use development sites usually are analyzed using one or both of the first two of those metrics.
+Mixed use, office, or retail development sites usually are analyzed using one or both of the first two of those metrics.
 In cases where the proposed floor area is known, the price per square foot of proposed floor area often provides the best method for the analysis, as it immediately takes into account some important land use planning issues that can affect value.
 For this assignment, the appraisal instructions require that the market value conclusions for the base and bonus scenarios be stated on a price per square foot of allowed or proposed gross floor area basis.
 We will analyze the sales on that basis.